FAQs →

 What is building control approval?

-Building regulations set the standards for how buildings are designed and constructed to ensure the safety, health, and welfare of people in and around them, and also cover energy efficiency.
+Building regulations set standards for the design and construction of buildings to ensure safety, health, welfare, and energy efficiency.

 -